zulekhan/intro_final_f24/README.md

 1. Locate the `index.html` file. (`~\Documents\Projects\<your-repo-name>`)
 2. Right-click (or Control-click) on the `index.html` file.
 3. Choose **Open With** and select a browser (e.g., Edge, Safari, Chrome, Firefox).

+You will need to save your file and refresh(F5)

 #### **OR**